cogment/cogment-doc/src/cogment/cogment-api-reference/cogment-yaml.md

 ## Import

 The import section is used to specify external data structures, and optionally code, that is referenced in other parts of the `cogment.yaml` file.
+The references files must be in the same folder as the `cogment.yaml` file.
 The import sections are:

 - `proto`: List of protobuf definition files.
 Message types defined in these files are used to communicate between the various components
-- `protoAlias`: {TO_REVIEW}
 - `python`: List of Python modules
 - `javascript`: List of Javascript files